16-Year-Old Noel Buck Embracing Every Challenge As He Looks To Make His Mark With Revolution

 “It’s never going to be easy, especially at my age,” he added.
 “It is going to be tough but I’m ready for the challenge.”

 That challenge will include balancing his blossoming career and life as a teenager.
 He’ll be finishing school online, and has just three semesters to go before graduating.
-And with his new status with the Revs comes a lot of added popularity.READ MORE: Devin McCourty Will Take Some Time Before Making A Decision About His Future
+And with his new status with the Revs comes a lot of added popularity.READ MORE: Hurley: The NFL's Overtime Rules Are Fantastic, And They Should Never Be Changed

 “A lot more people know me,” Buck said with a smile.